jiajiexiao/SeqInfer/README.md

 The SeqLearn package is organized into two major parts:

 1.  `seqs`: Contains modules to define and manage the data/dataset of sequences and provides various related transformation operations.
-2.  `learners`: Contains modules for different learners (learning algorithms) to perform tasks such as classification, regression, self-supervised representation learning, sequence generation, etc.
+2.  `learners`: Contains modules for different learners (learning algorithms) to conduct learning tasks such as classification, regression, self-supervised representation learning, sequence generation, etc.

 ## Examples

 The `examples` folder contains illustrative examples demonstrating the usage of SeqLearn for various tasks, including classification, regression, multitask learning, etc. Each example includes a README to guide you through the usage and expected results.

 ## Contributing